itskingori/sanaa/docs/index.md

 The objective of the project is to provide a HTTP API around `wkhtmltoimage` and `wkhtmltopdf`.
 There's been no attempt to modify those two binaries.
-Sanaa pretty much translates options passed in as JSON to flags, runs the command, fetches the result and translates that results back to JSON which is served back as a response.
+Sanaa pretty much translates options passed in as JSON to flags, runs the command, fetches the result/command-out and translates those results back to JSON which are served back as a response.
+The resulting file is uploaded to an S3 bucket and the response contains the link to download the file.

-The architecture of the project takes a server/worker architecture.
-This was deemed ideal as it works well with scaling.
-You can scale the server part based on incoming requests and the worker part based on jobs on the queue.
+That pretty much is it! 💪

 ## Installation ⬇️